Johannes Kepler: Troubles

-During Kepler's time in Prague, religious and political tensions were building up in the Empire, both between Protestants and Catholics, and within the Habsburg dynasty over the isssue of succession.
+During Kepler's time in Prague, religious and political tensions were building up in the Empire, both between Protestants and Catholics, and within the Habsburg dynasty over the issue of succession.
 The situation in Prague, a cosmopolitan city, became increasingly difficult, and Kepler considered a move to Württemberg, which he considered his homeland.
 In 1609 he wrote to the Duke, Johann Frederick, requesting a position in the University of Tübingen.
 The Duke turned down the request, but sent a present as a token of goodwill.
 Kepler replied, and in his letter summarised his position on the doctrinal issues that had caused problems in the past.
-The Duke did not repond to this.
+The Duke did not respond to this.
 Two years later, he tried again, but this time the request was referred to the theological consistory in Stuttgart, who rejected Kepler's request on 25 April 1611, denouncing his Calvinist leanings both in his reservations about the Formula of Concord, and his insistence that Calvinists should, despite disagreements, be considered "brothers in Christ".

 In 1611, Emperor Rudolf's health was failing, and he was forced to abdicate as King of Bohemia by his brother Matthias.
 Both sides sought Kepler's astrological advice, an opportunity he used to deliver conciliatory political advice (with little reference to the stars, except in general statements to discourage drastic action).
 However, it was clear that Kepler's future prospects in the court of Matthias were bleak.

 Also in that year, Kepler's wife Barbara contracted Hungarian spotted fever and began having seizures.
 While she was recovering, all three of their children fell sick with smallpox; six-year-old Friedrich died.
 As well as his approach to Württemberg, Kepler was in contact with Padua.
 The University of Padua — on the recommendation of the departing Galileo — sought Kepler to fill the mathematics professorship, but Kepler, preferring to keep his family in German territory, instead travelled to Austria to arrange a position as teacher and district mathematician in Linz.
 However, Barbara relapsed into illness and died shortly after Kepler's return.

 Postponing the move to Linz, Kepler remained in Prague until Rudolf's death in early 1612, though political upheaval, religious tension, and family tragedy (along with the legal dispute over his wife's estate) prevented him from doing any research.
 Instead, he pieced together a chronology manuscript, Eclogae Chronicae, from correspondence and earlier work.
 Upon his succession as Holy Roman Emperor, Matthias re-affirmed Kepler's position (and salary) as imperial mathematician but allowed him to move to Linz.